tony-aw/tinycodet/README.md

 ```

 Although designed for objects (vectors, matrices, arrays) of class
-`double` (decimal numbering numbers), these operators also work
+`double` (decimal numbers), these operators also work correctly for
-correctly for integers.
-These operators do not work for non-numeric
+integers.
+These operators do not work for non-numeric objects.
-objects.